n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.postbin.md

 # Postbin

 PostBin is a service that helps you test API clients and webhooks.
-The PostBin node allows you to automate work in Postbin, and integrate PostBin with other applications. n8n has built-in support for a wide range of PostBin features, including creating and deleting bins, and getting and sending requests.
+Use the PostBin node to automate work in Postbin, and integrate PostBin with other applications. n8n has built-in support for a wide range of PostBin features, including creating and deleting bins, and getting and sending requests.

 On this page, you'll find a list of operations the PostBin node supports, and links to more resources.